War Game (2024 film)

-War Game is a 2024 American documentary film directed by Jesse Moss and Tony Gerber.
+War Game is a 2024 American film directed by Jesse Moss and Tony Gerber.
 It is about American officials simulating a coup after a disputed election.
 The film premiered at the 2024 Sundance Film Festival and was released in New York on August 2, 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 10 critics, indicating "generally favorable" reviews.